-The rosca de reyes has been a part of Diá de Los Reyes Magos in Mexico for more than 400 years.
+Rosca de Reyes is a sweet yeasted bread that has been a part of Dia de Reyes in Mexico for more than 400 years.

-The ring-shaped, brioche-like cake arrived from Spain during the conquest, as part of the celebration of the arrival of the Three Wise Men in Bethlehem on the Epiphany to visit the baby Jesus.
+The ring-shaped cake, which is considered to be a type of pan dulce, arrived from Spain during the conquest, as part of the celebration of the arrival of the Three Wise Men in Bethlehem on the Epiphany (aka Three Kings Day) to visit the baby Jesus.

 The origin of this sweet bread is said to be related to the Saturnalia during Roman times, a feast when people celebrated the beginning of longer days after the Winter Solstice.
 They made a round cake with figs, dates and honey, and they were passed around between the rich and poor for all to enjoy.